a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 ## Caching ##
 ### Introduction ###
+1. Topics:
+	1. What is Caching?
+	2. Caching Dynamic Data
+	3. Caching Static Data
+2. We need our answers quick for a request (we are impatient usually for response from the web)
+	1. Solution: Caching

+#### What is Caching? ####
+1. Definition:

+		Caching is key to the performance of any kind of application.
+It ensures low latency and high throughput.
+An application with caching will certainly do better than an application without caching, simply because it returns the response in less time as opposed to the application without a cache implemented.

+2. Caching in web application means copying frequently accessed data from database (which is disk-based hardware) and storing it in RAM Random Access Memory hardware

+#### Caching Dynamic Data ####

+#### Caching Static Data ####

 ### How Do I Figure If I Need A Cache in My Application? ###
 ### Reducing the Application Deployment Costs via Caching ###
 ### Caching Strategies ###